ravi-ojha/ravi-ojha.github.io/_posts/2013-05-18-fast-power-algorithm-exponentiation-by-squaring-cpp-python-implementation.md

 Our above code is a bit repetitive and can be simplified.
 We also have to make changes to keep the final result less than `1000000007`.
 We will common out the code that is present in both `if` and `else`.
 Also, the two statements `power = power - 1` and `power = power / 2` can be simply merged into one like `power = power / 2`, because we are performing integers division.

+## Efficient Python implementation to find base raised to the power

 {% highlight python %}
 MOD = 1000000007
 def fast_power(base, power):